devjudge/plain-javascript-in-docker/README.md

         1.b.
 Run the following command(s) in the terminal/command line:
             - http-server ./ -p 4200 -a 0.0.0.0

-    2. Go to http://localhost:4200 in your browser to view it.

 CLOUD-IDE SETUP STEPS(follow the below steps in case you are using the Cloud IDE instead of your Local IDE):

     1. Please run the below commands from the project root in a separate terminal to setup live run support in Cloud IDE: